alixedi/land/apps/australian-test-untangled.md

       Also, you can use the Search section in the app to look for any particular word or phrase.
 This will show you the list of questions that include that particular word or phrase.

+      Do check the Fact Sheets section for quick review of all the dates, facts and timelines.
-    title: Is the Life in the UK Untangled app useful while doing last-minute preparation?
+    title: Is the Australian Test Untangled app useful while doing last-minute preparation?
   - text: >-
-      You can use the Review section in the app to get all the questions that you frequently or recently got wrong during preparation or in your last test at one place.
+      You can use the Review section in the app to see all the questions that you frequently or recently got wrong while practising or igiving mock test.

       You can also review the scores of all your attempted tests, which will show you the areas you need to practise more.